 - Camera placement isn't ideal for video calls

-This makes the iPad Pro 11 (2021) comfortable to hold and easy to use, and with an aluminum frame and back and rounded corners, the iPad continues to feel like a premium device.
-It’s available in just two colors: Space Grey and Silver, which is a shame, as we’d have loved to see the new iPad Pro available in more colors, like the new iMac and indeed the iPad Air.
+This makes the iPad Pro 11 (2021) comfortable to hold and easy to use, and with an aluminum frame and back, and rounded corners, the iPad continues to feel like a premium device.
+It’s available in just two colors: Space Grey and Silver, which is a shame, as we’d have loved to see this iPad Pro available in more colors, just like the iMac and indeed the iPad Air.

 Button and port placement is similar to older iPad Pro models, with the volume keys on the right when you’re holding the tablet in portrait orientation, with the power button on the top and the thunderbolt-equipped USB-C port at the bottom.
 There are four speakers, located on the top and bottom if you’re holding the iPad in portrait, or on the sides in landscape – the preferred orientation for watching videos.

 Unfortunately, the camera continues to remain on top of the iPad in portrait orientation, which isn’t ideal for video calls if you’re talking to a group of people and have the tablet in landscape mode, as it’s off to one side.
 There’s a SIM card slot on the right edge, and the pin connector on the back for attaching the Magic Keyboard.
 As on the previous iPad, the Apple Pencil magnetically attaches to the right edge, where it also charges.

 - 11-inch 1668 x 2388 screen with a 120Hz refresh rate

 - Lacks the mini-LED tech of the larger model

 Up until 2020, the display specs of the larger 12.9-inch model and the 11-inch model were identical.
 However, for 2021, Apple has introduced a new XDR display on the larger 12.9-inch model powered by mini-LED technology, which the 11-inch version misses out on.